kathirMS/Project/README.md

 # Introduction

-This Shell Script code Merge the BaseProperties file  and Given child  Properties  file Then Save in runtime.properties file.And validate the each properties files.
+This Shell Script code validate the all properties files and override the base properties file by include properties files.finally store in runtime properties file

 ## Requirements
 1.vim editor